tdauth/warcraft-iii-wishlist/README.md

   * Change training/upgrade/building/repair time for a specific unit type.
   * Change stock replenish interval for a specific unit or item type.
   * Change stock maximum for a specific unit or item type.
+* Give abilities a boolean field in object data which indicates if the ability can be used if it is in a neutral shop similar to Reveal.
 * Allow specifying more model properties in object data like texture paths.
 This would allow users to use different skins more easily with existing models imported only once.
 It is already possible with replaceable textures for destructables but a list of texture paths would be better especially for units, heroes and buildings.
 * Health bar for destructables in Reforged like it used to be in Frozen Throne.
 * The Channel ability should get an option to be auto cast or not.
 This would help to create custom auto cast spells.